Get the technical skills you need to work as a Software Developer.

 40 Taranaki Street

 This conversion programme has been designed for people with a non-information technology background.
 If you have a Bachelor’s degree with B+ average and have a desire to be a software developer, this is the path to your new career.
 Recent graduates as well as experienced candidates who want to broaden their career opportunities are welcome.

-This is a full-time, 180-point Master’s programme starting in July.
+This is a full-time, 180-point Master’s programme starting in July with a Bootcamp in May.
 You will complete this qualification in three consecutive trimesters over 12 months, delivered by Victoria University’s School of Engineering and Computer Science.

 Programming for Software Development Coding

 SWEN131 Coding Bootcamp